 According to Rajat Kharbanda, Senior Consultant, Research and Consulting at 6Wresearch, the Japanese market recorded potential growth in demand for dome IP cameras, primarily across various verticals, followed by bullet IP cameras for public infrastructure and transportation verticals.

-Moreover, retail and hospitality verticals are also contributing significantly towards the growth of Japan video surveillance market, owing to a rise in crime related to data and property thefts.
-Transition towards IP surveillance technology is also spurring the demand for video surveillance systems, principally in hotels and several convenience stores and shopping malls and outlets, Rajat has pointed out.
+Moreover, retail and hospitality verticals are also contributing significantly towards the growth of the Japan video surveillance market, owing to a rise in crime related to data and property thefts.
+The transition towards IP surveillance technology is also spurring the demand for video surveillance systems, principally in hotels, and several convenience stores and shopping malls and outlets, Rajat has pointed out.